jecksolovyev/com.whitedoc.docs/docs/source/pages/apiIntegration/methods/envelopeSend.rst

 	}

 **RESPONSE**
-Response returns envelope uuid:
+Response returns envelope UUID:

 .. code-block:: JSON

     {"uuid":"89499ba2-287d-404c-87b0-342dc5b01b6a"}

-You can check envelope status by this uuid.
+You can check envelope status by this UUID.